blooop/devcontainer-features/src/user/README.md

 ## Notes

 - The feature will attempt to install sudo if it's not already available in the container
-- By default, the user must enter a password when using sudo
+- The user will need to enter a password when using sudo
-- If you need passwordless sudo, set `passwordlessSudo` to true
 - The default password is "password" if not specified
 - The user's home directory will be created at `/home/username` if `createHomeDir` is true
 - You can add the user to additional groups by providing a comma-separated list to `additionalGroups`